natnij/seqGAN_pytorch/README.md

 ### Inputs and outputs

 Input text as shown in sample data.
+Supports variable lengths input and batch processing, however for word segmentation you'd need to make some changes to the data_processing.py.

 For training: input sequence x is 'START' + tokens, output sequence y is tokens + 'END'.

-To generate text: run sequenceGAN.py.
+To generate sequences: run sequenceGAN.py.
 The generated text will be saved in genTxt.txt file.

+To generate sequences in batches of e.g. 4: run sequenceGAN.py 4.

 ### Params